cicco94/BetVictorWebSocket-challenge/README.md

 Run `src/main/resources/websocket-client/index.html` from the browser

 ## All together!
+- use the default configs or customize it here `src/main/resources/application.properties`
 - make sure to have a mongoDB istance, you can run the following docker: `scripts/run-docker.bat`
 - run `src/main/java/com/betVictor/challenge/App.java`
 - open the webSocketClientUI `src/main/resources/websocket-client/index.html` from the browser